arny-wilk/git-learning-basics/README.md

-## git-learning-basics
+# GIT AND GITHUB COURSE

-This repo was used to learn git from Amigoscode
+## This repo was used to learn git from Amigoscode

 https://amigoscode.com/courses/git-github